 We have big plans for the next five years, and we’re already getting started.
 Soon we’ll preview serverless instances on MongoDB Atlas, making it even easier for development teams to get the capacity they need, when they need it.
 You choose the region that hosts your data and we’ll do the rest, with an on-demand database endpoint that dynamically adapts to your application traffic.

 We’re also making it easier to support a broader range of workloads, offering new ways to future-proof apps, and continuing to improve security and privacy capabilities.
-We’ll be making major enhancements to Atlas Data Lake, Atlas Search, and Realm Sync, all of which reduce architectural complexity and allow our customers to get more value from their data with a unified application data platform.
+We’ll be making major enhancements to Atlas Data Lake, Atlas Search, and Realm Sync, all of which reduce architectural complexity and allow our customers to get more value from their data.

 And we’ll be doing it all on an accelerated cadence.
 Starting with MongoDB 5.0, we’ll publish new releases every quarter for those who want to be on the fast track, and then rolling those up into annual Major Releases for those who want to stay on the current cycle.